Medically reviewed by Drugs.com. Last updated on Aug 18, 2020.

-FEV1, peak flow (or other pulmonary function tests); liver function tests (at baseline).
+FEV1, peak flow (or other pulmonary function tests).
 Monitor for signs/symptoms of acute narrow angle glaucoma, hypersensitivity reactions, and urinary retention.
 Monitor for systemic antimuscarinic adverse effects in patients with severe renal impairment.

 Adverse events were not observed in animal reproduction studies.

 • It is used to treat COPD (chronic obstructive pulmonary disease).